maricante/ppSDF/README.md

 This repository started as a fork of [the RDF codebase](https://github.com/yimingli1998/RDF).
 ## Dependencies

-Tested for *Python 3.10.12*
+Tested for Ubuntu 22.04 and *Python 3.10.12*.
+For setup with conda, see instructions below.

-To install dependencies, run:
+Alternatively, to install dependencies, run:

 `pip install -r requirements.txt`